ianoci/EL-s-HUB/README.md

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Notes
-This script is intended for educational and personal use.
 Please respect the original author by giving proper credit when using or sharing it.